solita/solita.github.com/_posts/2020-xx-xx-centralised-schema-management-microservices.md

 As I said above, in our project ([Velho](https://vayla.fi/hankkeet/digitalisaatiohanke/tieverkon-kunnonhallinta/velho-allianssi), for the [Finnish Transport Infrastructure Agency](https://vayla.fi/)) we ended up creating our own, custom centralized schema management solution.
 This was due to a few reasons:

-- Our project has to produce a long-lived system, and our architectural solution to that was a "midi-service" (i.e. larger than micro, but definitely not a monolith) approach.
+- Our project has to produce a long-lived system, and our architectural solution to that was a "midi-service" (i.e. less granular than micro, but definitely not a monolith) approach.
 So we would have a moderately large amount of independent services, each with their own responsibility of data storage etc.
-- To allow for a "ship of Theseus" -type evolution for the entire system, our internal architecture would explicitly and consistently support a polyglot implementation.
+- To allow for a [ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) -type evolution path for the entire system, our internal architecture would explicitly and consistently support a polyglot implementation.
 This means every service chooses its own tech stack, and disallows the use of any integration technologies specific to any single language or platform.
 To keep us honest we dogfood, i.e. consume internally the same protocols and APIs we provide externally.
 - The number of data types our system needs to manage is around 100, of varying complexity, each with their own properties, quirks etc.
 - The above made the need for a CSM evident early on.
 - The existing options did not feel suitable.
 Granted, we didn't do any really comprehensive research.
 So sue us.

 ## Our stack

-AWS native.
+[AWS native](https://aws.amazon.com/architecture/well-architected/).
 Containerized with AWS Fargate, FaaS with AWS Lambda.
 Multiple independent SQL databases (Aurora PostgreSQL).
 Elasticsearch.
 Redis.
 S3.
 AWS API Gateway.
 Infrastructure-as-Code via CloudFormation.

-Languages: Clojure backend services.
-ClojureScript frontend with Reagent, Re-frame and Web Components.
+Languages: [Clojure](http://clojure.org) backend services.
+[ClojureScript](https://clojurescript.org/) frontend with [Reagent](https://reagent-project.github.io/), [Re-frame](https://github.com/day8/re-frame) and [Web Components](https://www.webcomponents.org/introduction).
 Lambdas in Clojure, Python and Javascript.

 ## What we use CSM for

 - We validate incoming data (APIs, import jobs, etc) using CSM-provided schemas.
   - Old schema versions are supported for inbound data, and we automatically transform them into the latest schema if needed.
-- We use Elasticsearch to provide advanced search capabilities, and generate ES indexes automatically based on our schemas, with custom mappings embedded in the schema metadata
+- We use [Elasticsearch](https://aws.amazon.com/elasticsearch-service/) to provide advanced search capabilities, and generate ES indexes automatically based on our schemas, with custom mappings embedded in the schema metadata
 - When we read data from our own storage, we validate and (if needed) upgrade its schema version.
 This allows us to not bother with updating our data in storage whenever our schemas change &mdash; we have multiple kinds of storage backends, not all of which are suited for in-place update.
 - We provide schema definitions for our external partners in [OpenAPI](https://openapis.org) format
 - We provide a "data catalog" user interface for our end users, which includes human-friendly descriptions of the various data types we manage